jtobin/flat-mcmc/index.markdown

 Tailoring good proposals requires local knowledge of the target manifold, which can be particularly unpleasant to incorporate in high dimensions.

-[Hamiltonian Monte Carlo (HMC)](http://github.com/jtobin/hasty-hamiltonian) immediately finds regions of appreciable density, but without extensive tuning has trouble moving into the tails of the distribution:
+[Hamiltonian Monte Carlo (HMC)](http://github.com/jtobin/hasty-hamiltonian) immediately finds regions of appreciable density and moves quickly through the parameter space.
+Three thousand iterations, at 20 discretizing steps per iteration, yields this:

 ![](img/Rosenbrock_HMC.png)

+But HMC's performance is heavily dependent on two tuning parameters, and the algorithm usually requires preliminary calibration runs.
+Running the intermediate discretizing steps can also be time-consuming.

-Another method requiring no tuning at all involves ensemble samplers that are [invariant to affine transformations of space](http://msp.org/camcos/2010/5-1/p04.xhtml).
-In essence, they 'unstretch' the target's parameter space, allowing many particles to explore the distribution locally.
-Half of the work of the Metropolis-Hastings sampler yields something like this:
+Another method - also quite quick, and requiring no tuning at all - involves ensemble samplers that are [invariant to affine transformations of space](http://msp.org/camcos/2010/5-1/p04.xhtml).
+In essence, they 'flatten' or 'unstretch' the target's parameter space, allowing many particles to explore the distribution locally.
+The equivalent work of the Metropolis-Hastings sampler yields something like this:

 ![](img/Rosenbrock_AIE.png)

 [Good implementations of these algorithms exist](http://danfm.ca/emcee).
-Haskell yields some perks; samplers can be compiled, and it is trivial to incorporate nested parallelism for specialized performance if compiled to GHC's threaded runtime.  flat-mcmc supports parallel evaluation of the target function via any of Haskell's available methods.
-Using the Par monad, for example:
+Haskell yields some perks; samplers can be compiled, and it is trivial to incorporate nested parallelism for specialized performance if compiled to GHC's threaded runtime.  flat-mcmc supports parallel evaluation of the target function via any of Haskell's available methods:

 <br>
 <script src="https://gist.github.com/3865601.js?file=gistfile1.hs"></script>
 <br>

-Additionally, the ensemble's particles are perturbed in parallel on each iteration of the Markov chain.
+and additionally, the ensemble's particles are perturbed in parallel on each iteration of the Markov chain.
 Performance is quite good:

 <br>
 <script src="https://gist.github.com/3865854.js?file=gistfile1.txt"></script>